BEVTraj: Map-Free End-to-End Trajectory Prediction in Bird's-Eye View with Deformable Attention and Sparse Goal Proposals: Experiments

-To the best of our knowledge, this study is the first to attempt trajectory prediction using only raw sensor data without relying on pre-built HD maps.
-In this work, we aim to compare the performance of our proposed method with approaches that utilize HD maps.
-Unlike pre-built HD maps, sensor-based methods are inherently limited by the range of sensor data.
-For example, BEVFusion \cite{bevfusion} utilizes a coverage of up to 50m, and many BEV models adopt the same data range \cite{beverse}.
-As illustrated in Fig.\ref{fig:figure6}, while pre-built HD maps can provide access to static information regardless of the vehicle’s location—often using data within a ±100 m range—real-time HD maps are constrained by sensor range and are typically generated using information within ±50 m of the ego vehicle.
-Therefore, to ensure a fair comparison, we evaluate performance using HD map content limited to a ±50 m range around the ego vehicle.
+To the best of our knowledge, this study is the first to perform trajectory prediction using only raw sensor data without pre-built HD maps.
+Sensor-based perception is inherently limited to local, ego-centric observations, typically within 50 m in BEV-based pipelines such as BEVFusion \cite{bevfusion} and BEVerse \cite{beverse}.
+As illustrated in Fig.~\ref{fig:figure6}, real-time maps constructed from raw sensor data are naturally centered on the ego vehicle.
+Therefore, for a fair comparison, we restrict the HD map input of the map-based baseline methods to a ±50 m range centered at the ego vehicle when conducting our evaluation.
+Following the official nuScenes prediction benchmark, we report standard multimodal forecasting metrics including minADE, minFDE, and Miss Rate.

-Tables \ref{tab:performance_comparison_nusc} and \ref{tab:performance_comparison_av2} present a performance comparison between BEVTraj using 50m-range sensor data and prior approaches using 50 m-range of local HD maps.
-BEVTraj achieves strong results in minADE10, minFDE10, and Miss Rate (Top-10, 2m), while delivering comparable performance across other evaluation metrics.
-Notably, it excels in Miss Rate, which may be attributed to the presence of multiple samples where BEVTraj generates more plausible trajectories by leveraging information available exclusively from raw sensor data.

-Unlike local HD map-based methods—which require expensive and labor-intensive construction—real-time encoding from raw sensor inputs introduces inherent challenges such as calibration errors, sensor noise, and information loss due to occlusion.
-Moreover, raw sensor data lacks explicit semantic and topological structure, including lane connectivity and road boundaries, which are readily accessible in pre-built HD maps.
-Nonetheless, despite these limitations, BEVTraj proves to be a competitive alternative under realistic conditions.
+Tables \ref{tab:performance_comparison_nusc} and \ref{tab:performance_comparison_av2} show that BEVTraj achieves competitive performance against HD map-based methods, with particularly strong results in Miss Rate.
+Despite lacking the explicit semantic and topological annotations of pre-built HD maps and being subject to sensing noise, BEVTraj remains competitive, demonstrating that reliable trajectory prediction is achievable without HD map dependency under realistic conditions.

 \begingroup \endgroup